kizunanocoin/docs/docs/running-a-node/beta-network.md

 <span id="latest-beta-builds"></span>
 ## Testing Builds

-Most of the resources needed to participate on the beta network can be found within the `#beta-xxxxxxx` channels on our [Discord server](https://chat.nano.org).
+Most of the resources needed to participate on the beta network can be found within the `#beta-xxxxxxx` channels on our [Discord server](https://chat.kizunanocoin.com).
 As much of the discussion, planning and engagement happens here, all participants are highly encouraged to join there.

 ### Binaries

-In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the `#beta-announcements` channel on our [Discord server](https://chat.nano.org).
-These assets are also available on the [GitHub repository Releases page](https://github.com/nanocurrency/nano-node/releases) under `RC#` and `DB#` tags, which can also be used to manually build if necessary.
+In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the `#beta-announcements` channel on our [Discord server](https://chat.kizunanocoin.com).
+These assets are also available on the [GitHub repository Releases page](https://github.com/kizunanocoin/node/releases) under `RC#` and `DB#` tags, which can also be used to manually build if necessary.

 ### Beta fund distribution

 The funds used for testing transactions on the beta network are generated from a new genesis block and distributed in bulk to various testers running nodes on the network.
-For small amounts suitable for most basic integration, you can get beta Nano from the `#beta-faucet` channel on Discord.
-If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `Zach - ATX#0646` or `Dotcom#9351` in the `#beta-net` channel on our [Discord server](https://chat.nano.org).
+For small amounts suitable for most basic integration, you can get beta KIZUNANO COIN from the `#beta-faucet` channel on Discord.
+If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `Zach - ATX#0646` or `Dotcom#9351` in the `#beta-net` channel on our [Discord server](https://chat.kizunanocoin.com).

 ### Beta ledger file